adrianmdeiros/portfolio/README.md

 This project was developed using these technologies:

-- HTML5, Tailwind CSS and JavaScript.
+- HTML, CSS, Tailwind CSS and JavaScript.
 - Git and Github